Hailed as one of the most important ornamental plants, the ZZ is a flowering plant that rarely flowers.

 The ZZ plants bloom once in a blue moon, and there are no pollinators indoors.
 As a result, the chances of your plant producing seeds are slim.

-The seeds are ellipsoidal, monocotyledonous, and are quite rare to come across.
+The seeds are ellipsoidal and monocotyledonous and are pretty rare to come across.

 How do you Pollinate the ZZ plant flower?

-The inflorescence of the ZZ plant is called a cob consisting of female flowers at the bottom and male flowers at the top.
+The inflorescence of the ZZ plant is called a cob, which consists of female flowers at the bottom and male flowers at the top.

 The female flowers produce pheromones or perfume to lure male insects.
 These insects are led to believe that the pheromones are created by their female counterparts.

 So, they crawl past the male flowers at the top of the cob.
-Attached to their bodies are tiny pollen grains that they drop off when crawling over female flowers at the bottom of the cob.
+They drop off tiny pollen grains attached to their bodies when crawling over female flowers at the bottom of the cob.